 Square Rods - Square Feet Converter

-Convert between square rods and square feet ( and ft2) using this area conversion tool.
+Convert between square rods and square feet using this area conversion tool.
 This converter is part of the full area converter.
 Simply choose whether you want to convert square rods to square feet or square feet to square rods, enter a value and click the 'convert' button.
-Default rounding is set to a maximum of 14 decimal places.
+Reference charts are available down the page.

-Whilst every effort has been made in building this square rods - square feet conversion, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
-This square rods - square feet conversion is here purely as a service to you, please use it at your own risk.
+Whilst every effort has been made in building this square rods - square feet converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+This square rods - square feet converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

 Converting square feet and square rods

-You may be wondering how many square rods there are in x square feet.
+How many square rods are there in 1 square foot?